 9. Create an alternative home office

-Use the space on the landing above the stairway to set up a smart alternative small home office idea.
+A smart landing idea if you're pushed for room is to use the space above the stairway to set up a smart alternative small home office idea.
 Use the walls within that space to mount motivational artwork and storage cubes to make it feel more like an office.

-A space out on a landing might not seem like the most obvious place for an office, but when space is tight it provides the perfect solution.
-Setting up a home office in the area above a stairway not only maximises otherwise unused space, it prevents you having to set up in a ‘social’ room.
+A space out on a landing might not seem like the most obvious place for an office.
+But when space is tight it provides the perfect solution.
+Some stairway wall ideas are all about maximising unused space.
+Setting up a home office in the area above a stairway does just that.
+But it also prevents you having to set up in a 'social' room.

 10. Use the space for coats and shoe storage

 Make more of the limited space by giving it a purpose.
-This compact area on the landing features hanging space for coats and shelving for shoes with cupboards above.
+This compact area on the landing features hanging space for coats.
+It also houses a clever hallway shoe storage idea in the form of open shelving with cupboards above.
 The space would otherwise be unused, making it a valuable zone to utilise for such a functional purpose.

 11. Welcome a slice of light by adding a window

-In a dark stairway adding a window can be totally transformative.
-In this light-deprived stairwell a narrow window has been added to welcome a slither of light to the setting, which is all this space really needs to make more of an impact.
+In a dark stairway, adding a window can be totally transformative.
+In this light-deprived stairwell a narrow window has been added to welcome a slither of light to the setting.
+This is all the space really needs to make more of an impact.

-While thoughtful staircase lighting ideas can aid with illuminating the space, natural light will effortlessly flood the stairwell with light all day long.
+Thoughtful stairway lighting ideas can aid with illuminating the space.
+But natural light will effortlessly flood the stairwell with light all day long.